WeirdCatAFK/R_commonKitchenWasteClasificator/README.md

 1.-To get the data run the image_manager.py file to get the dataset of this project

-2.-To continue, well have to create an R dataframe so run dataframe_creator.r to create it (it will create an rds file called )
+2.-To continue, well have to create an R dataframe so run dataframe_creator.r to create it.
+It will create two dataframes, one called training_dataframe.rds, and another one called prediction_dataframe.rds.
+These dataframes will be used later